Flow models I: Diffusion models

 The problem

 Let pp be a probability density on Rd\mathbb{R}^d.
-The goal of generative modelling is twofold: given samples x1,,xnx^1, \dotsc, x^n from pp, we want to
+The goal of generative modelling is twofold: given samples x1,,xnx^1, \dotsc, x^n from pp, we want to estimate pp and generate new samples from pp.

 Stochastic interpolation

-Diffusion models fall into the general framework of stochastic interpolants.
-The central idea is to continuously transform the density pp into another easy-to-sample density π\pi (often called the target), while also transforming the samples xix^i from pp into samples from π\pi; and then, to reverse the process: that is, to generate a sample from π\pi, and to inverse the transformation to get a new sample from pp. In other words, we seek a path (pt: t[0,T])(p_t: t\in [0,T]) with p0=pp_0=p and pT=qp_T=q, such that generating samples xtptx_t \sim p_t is doable.
+Diffusion models fall into the framework of stochastic interpolants.
+The idea is to continuously transform the density pp into another easy-to-sample density π\pi (often called the target), while also transforming the samples xix^i from pp into samples from π\pi; and then, to reverse the process: that is, to generate a sample from π\pi, and to inverse the transformation to get a new sample from pp. In other words, we seek a path (pt: t[0,T])(p_t: t\in [0,T]) with p0=pp_0=p and pT=qp_T=q, such that generating samples xtptx_t \sim p_t is doable.

 The success of diffusion models came from the realization that some stochastic processes, such as Ornstein-Uhlenbeck processes that connect p0p_0 with a distribution pTp_T very close to pure noise N(0,I)\mathscr{N}(0,I), can be reversed when the score function logpt\nabla \log p_t is available at each time tt.
 Although unknown, this score can efficiently be learnt using statistical procedures called score matching.